 F45 memberships are only good for the location at which you signed up.
 If you’re traveling and want to visit another studio, you can either pay a drop-in fee for each visit or purchase a 10-class pass.
-The drop-in fee costs $15 – $30, depending on the location.
+Depending on the location, the drop-in fee costs $15 – $30.

-There is no strict dress code at F45 — any kind of appropriate workout apparel will do.
+There is no strict dress code at F45 — any appropriate workout apparel will do.

 Even though you won’t be doing traditional squats or deadlifts, I recommend shoes that are good for both lifting and running.
-You can wear these types of shoes for both the strength and cardio days rather than having to alternate footwear based on what kind of workout you’re doing.
+You can wear these types of shoes for both the strength and cardio days rather than alternating footwear based on the workout sessions you’re doing.

 Children under the age of 16 aren’t allowed inside F45.
-Children who are 16 or 17 years old need a certificate of approval from a parent or legal guardian in order to take F45 classes.
+Children 16 or 17 years old need a certificate of approval from a parent or legal guardian to take F45 training classes.

 Is F45 Personal Training Worth It?

-As I’ve mentioned throughout this article, F45 doesn’t have personal trainers who will create workout routines for you and train you one-on-one.
+As I’ve mentioned, F45 doesn’t have personal trainers who will create fast-paced workout routines for you and train you one-on-one.
 There are no personal training packages available at F45.

 But if you’re curious about what kind of experience and education is required of the F45 trainers, it’s not much different than trainers at other gyms.

-Some locations require their trainers to have both a degree in kinesiology or exercise science and a personal training certificate.
+Some locations require trainers to have both a kinesiology or exercise science degree and a personal training certificate.
 Other locations just require one or the other.
 A nutritional background is preferred but not required at most locations.

-I’ve heard that the F45 courses aren’t too difficult for people who already have a strong educational background in fitness, but just because someone has a lot of knowledge doesn’t mean they’re good at leading a class or teaching other people.
+I’ve heard that the F45 training courses aren’t too difficult for people with a strong educational background in fitness or personal trainer-related courses.
+But just because someone has a lot of knowledge doesn’t mean they’re good at leading a class or teaching others.
 As such, the quality of F45 trainers will vary from gym to gym.

-While F45 is a chain, it’s not a typical globo gym and doesn’t operate the same as one.
-Some of the typical complaints you’ll find about most chain gyms don’t apply to F45, such as complaints about canceling memberships or unethical billing practices.
-Those issues do exist at F45, but they aren’t as prevalent as they are at other gyms.
+While F45 is a chain, it’s not a typical globo gym and doesn’t operate the same way.
+Some complaints you’ll find about most chain gyms, such as difficulty canceling memberships or unethical billing practices, don’t apply to F45.
+Those issues do exist at F45 training, but they aren’t as prevalent as they are at other gyms.

-Most of the complaints about F45 have more to do with the programming itself.
-F45 workouts are intense, and many former members have complained about getting injured or having to push through the pain to complete a workout.
-However, this can be avoided by understanding your own body and knowing when you need to scale back on a workout.
+Most complaints about F45 have more to do with the programming itself.
+F45 workouts are intense; many former members have complained about getting injured or pushing through the pain to complete a workout.
+However, you can avoid this by understanding your body and knowing when to scale back on a workout.

-And since F45 is like CrossFit where speed and intensity are emphasized, members get caught up in trying to reach a certain number of reps and don’t always focus on proper form.
+And since F45 training is like CrossFit, which emphasizes speed and intensity, members get caught up in trying to reach a certain number of reps and don’t always focus on proper form.
 A good trainer will address this during class, but a bad trainer will just let it slide.

-Equinox is a luxury gym that’s known for its group classes.
-If you like the idea of F45 classes but also want to be able to lift heavier weights or do some bodybuilding, Equinox is a good option.
+Equinox is a luxury gym known for its group classes.
+Equinox is a good option if you like the idea of F45 classes but also want to lift heavier weights or do some bodybuilding.

-Depending on which location you go to, Equinox will cost around the same amount as F45, but you’ll have access to a lot more equipment.
-Equinox also has some really nice amenities and spa services.
+Depending on which location you go to, Equinox will cost around the same as F45.
+However, you’ll have access to much more equipment.
+Equinox also has some nice amenities and spa services.